joelewis/gorilla-seed/README.md

-# A quick seed for the golang-guerilla stack
+# A quick seed for the golang-gorilla stack

 ## Getting Started